atomist/sdm/README.md

 }
 ```

+#### Available listeners
+- `ArtifactListener`: Invoked when a new binary has been created
+- `BuildListener`: Invoked when a build is complete.
+- `ChannelLinkListenerInvocation`: Invoked when a channel is linked to a repo
+- `ClosedIssueListener`: Invoked when an issue is closed
+- `CodeReactionListener`: Invoked in response to a code change
+- `DeploymentListener`: Invoked when a deployment has succeeded
+- `FingerprintDifferenceListener`: Invoked when a fingerprint has changed
+- `GoalsSetListener`: Invoked when goals are set on a push
+- `Listener`: Superinterface for all listeners
+- `NewIssueListener`: Invoked when an issue has been created
+- `ProjectListener`: Superinterface for all listeners that relate to a project and make the cloned project available
+- `PullRequestListener`: Invoked when a pull request is raised
+- `PushListener`: Superinterface for listeners to push events
+- `RepoCreationListener`: Invoked when a repository has been created
+- `SupersededListener`: Invoked when a commit has been superseded by a subsequent commit
+- `TagListener`: Invoked when a repo is created
+- `UpdatedIssueListener`: Invoked when an issue has been updated
+- `UserJoiningChannelListener`: Invoked when a user joins a channel
+- `VerifiedDeploymentListener`: Invoked when an endpoint has been verified

+## GitHub Statuses
+When running on GitHub, the goals of the SDM are surfaced as GitHub statuses.

+## Goals in Detail

 ### Issue Creation
 When a new issue is created, you may want to notify people or perform an action.